dremio/dbt-dremio/tests/README.md

     DBT_TEST_USER_3=dbt_test_user_3
     ```
 1. Create the three users listed above (dbt_test_user_1, dbt_test_user_2, dbt_test_user_3) in the Dremio instance.
-1. Create the source to be tested with and name it dbt_test_source.
+1. Create an object storage source in Dremio called `dbt_test_source`.
+    1. An example would be a [gcs object storage source](https://docs.dremio.com/software/data-sources/gcs/).
 1. One of the tests - test_profile_template.py requires creation of three dbt projects in an arbitrary location.
     1. `dbt init test_cloud_options`
         1. Accept all default options